 There are many ways that we can be more frugal.
 For example, I have become more frugal with food.
 I hate food waste and you’ll often find me reusing food that others may throw away.
 I love nothing more than meal planning and batch cooking too.

-Maria from The Money Principle has a plethora of ways we can incorporate frugal living into our lives and Sara from Debt Camel has a great round-up of many different ways we can save ourselves money in all areas of our lives.
+Sara from Debt Camel has a great round-up of many different ways we can save ourselves money in all areas of our lives.

 30. Lower the temperature on your thermostat